 1.65.
-The national supervisory authority should carry out regular on-site inspections, if defined in the supervisory plan and taking into account the college work plan, if there is a college, or as appropriate, other ad-hoc on-site inspections.
+The national supervisory authority should carry out regular on-site inspections if defined in the supervisory plan and take into account the college work plan, if there is a college, or other ad-hoc on-site inspections as appropriate.